chazzpm/aFICSCHASS/_posts/2020-01-23-02aFootballUniverse.md

 Now Gon has been learning and starting to talk a new '**language game**' for aFICS football and the local community - HC technical team and synergons - that now on will begin to speak it fluently.
 But,any how the mathematical mindset push me to formalize it.

-{% include alert.html text="The 'network-process perspective' of aFICSCHASS blog is centered in a 'generative process' of 'Levy flights' or 'effective trajectories' that starts in an $/alpha point in any location inside the landscape or in a $/beta source point in the 'perimeter' or inside the landscape after a rule has been applied by the arbiter and; ends in an $/omega point with a contralateral atomic action that direct the ball to opponent's goal."%}
+{% include alert.html text="The 'network-process perspective' of aFICSCHASS blog is centered in a 'generative process' of 'Levy flights' or 'effective trajectories' that starts in an $/alpha point in any location inside the landscape or in a $/beta source point in the 'perimeter' or inside the landscape after a rule has been applied by the arbiter and; ends in an $/omega point with a contralateral atomic action that direct the ball to opponent's goal." %}

 ## 2.2.
 The New Language Game for aFootball